SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Method

 denoting bounding boxes $\tokenv{bb}$ and location $\tokenv{loc}$ tokens, respectively.
 In~\cref{fig:ourresponse}, we visualize our bounding box representation for a given query in comparison to the standard text-based format.
 We describe in~\cref{subsec:linkingregression} how integrating these tokens enables structured visual grounding in our model.

-To facilitate gradient-based learning, we define $\cM_\text{loc}$ with a differentiable mapping from image $\hat{\mx}$ and text $\hat{\mq}$ embeddings\footnote{By convention, we denote $\hat{\mx}$ and $\hat{\mq}$ for the embedded features in latent space corresponding to data instances such as images $\mx$ and text $\mq$.} to locations $\mell$.
+To facilitate gradient-based learning, we define $\cM_\text{loc}$ with a differentiable mapping from image $\hat{\mx}$ and text $\hat{\mq}$ embeddings to locations $\mell$.
+By convention, we denote $\hat{\mx}$ and $\hat{\mq}$ for the embedded features in latent space corresponding to data instances such as images $\mx$ and text $\mq$.
 The model thus optimizes the language output and bounding box locations simultaneously, enabling it to reason about how geometric details correspond to textual cues.